 The Supreme Court dismissed the application on 4 September 2015.

 Appeal to the Court of Appeal

-CCAQ has filed an appeal to the Queensland Court of Appeal in relation to the consideration of greenhouse gas emissions.
+CCAQ appealed the Supreme Court’s dismissal of its application for judicial review to the Queensland Court of Appeal in relation to the consideration of greenhouse gas emissions.

 The Court (McMurdo P and Fraser and Morrison JJA) dismissed the appeal.

 Application for special leave to appeal to the High Court

 The High Court (Kiefel CJ and Keane J) dismissed the application for special leave on 7 April 2017 on the basis that the application “was not a suitable vehicle” for addressing the questions raised regarding the application.

 The second coal mine proposed to operate alongside the Alpha mine, known as Kevin’s Corner Mine, is not the subject of this case study.